LandscapeCombinator/LandscapeCombinator/README.md

 whether you want to compile the module.

-If you plan to use [Viewfinder Panoramas](http://viewfinderpanoramas.org/) heightmaps, please install [7-Zip](https://www.7-zip.org/download.html) and make sure it is available in your PATH environment variable.
+If you plan to use [Viewfinder Panoramas](http://viewfinderpanoramas.org/) heightmaps, please install [7-Zip](https://www.7-zip.org/download.html) and add it to your Windows PATH environment variable as follows.
+Press the Windows button on your keyboard or on the bottom left of your screen, and write PATH with your keyboard.
+Click on "Edit the system environment variables", then press the "Environment Variables" button.
+Click on "PATH" in the "System Variables" list, and press the "Edit" button at the bottom.
+Click on "New", and paste the path to your 7-Zip installation (which is typically C:\Program Files\7-Zip).

-For commercial projects, please check the Unreal Engine Marketplace (plugin to be published soon).
+For commercial projects, please check the Unreal Engine Marketplace.

 ## Creating Landscapes